phonedude/cs533-f24/assignments/Ecker/3/README.md

      - A `responses` directory containing HTTP headers for each URL processed.

    - You can view the `README.md` to see the summary and detailed results.

+# Extra Credit

+I know the Turtles all the Way Down reference from two main sources, ["Surely You Must be Joking Mr. Feynman" by Richard Feynman](https://en.wikipedia.org/wiki/Surely_You%27re_Joking,_Mr._Feynman!) and ["A Brief History of Time" by Stephen Hawking](https://en.wikipedia.org/wiki/A_Brief_History_of_Time).
+Hawking tells it as a story about a Physics professor explaining the mechanics of the solar system and a little old lady coming up to him and saying "don't you know the Earth rests on the back of a giant turtle?"
+To which the professor replies, "well whats under the turtle?"
+The little old lady replies "its turtles all the way down!"
+Feynman tells it in the first person claming it was he, who was the Physics professor in the story.
+Anyway, its about infinite regress where the relationship of a thing can include the thing in subsequent instances of the thing.

+Thats why Turtles all the Way Down is referenced in slide 48.
+A window can contain a frame which can contain a frame which can contain a frame, forever including opportunities for an attacker to chain targets and attack vectors forever